-There are so many things to do and see in Guadeloupe you can explore the island for a month and I can bet, you will not even be able to do and see everything.
+Things to do in Guadeloupe are so many that you will want to stay on this gorgeous Caribbean island much longer than first planned.
+Even if you stay in Guadeloupe for a month, I can bet, you will not even be able to do and see everything.

 We always enjoy exploring small destinations, which offer all kind of diverse things to do and see.
 We found our piece of paradise recently – Guadeloupe – a small Caribbean island, where you can find much more than just picture-perfect white sandy beaches.